Tiramisioux/cinemate/README.md

 Each button can be configured with a variety of actions based on different interactions:

-**Press Action (press_action):** Triggers a specified method upon a simple press.
+**Press Action:** Triggers a specified method upon a simple press.

 **Single, Double, and Triple Click Actions:** Specify methods to execute based on the number of successive clicks.

-**Hold Action (hold_action):** Executes a method when the button is held down for a longer duration.
+**Hold Action:** Executes a method when the button is held down for a longer duration.

 Each action can specify a method that corresponds to a function within the application, and args, an array of arguments that the method requires.

+Note that if you have both a Press Action and a Single-Click action on a pin, the pin will first execute the Press Action and when released, execute the Single-Click Action.
+Combining Press Action and Click actions on the same pin is therefore not recommended.

-#### Two-way switches
+### Two-way switches
 Two-way switches are configured in the two_way_switches section and have actions for both states:

-Pin (pin): The GPIO pin the switch is connected to.
-State On Action (state_on_action) and State Off Action (state_off_action): Define what actions to take when the switch is turned on or off, respectively.
+**State On Action** and **State Off Action**: Define what actions to take when the switch is turned on or off, respectively.
 Similar to button actions, these can specify a method and args.

     "two_way_switches": [
     {